biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Watford City A/G, Watford City, ND
+* **Church**: Watford City A/G, Watford City, ND
-Coaches:	Charles Ragains, Sandra Ragains (assistant)
+* **Coaches**: Charles Ragains, Sandra Ragains (assistant)
+* **Team**:
-Team:	Mckenzie Melby
+    * Mckenzie Melby
-Weston Melby
+    * Weston Melby
-Nick Mulder
+    * Nick Mulder
-Titus Stenberg
+    * Titus Stenberg
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Nixa A/G, Nixa, MO 20 to 180
+  * Round 2: Lost to First A/G, Montgomery, AL 35 to 40
+  * Round 3: Lost to Calvary Temple, Elkhart, IN 55 to 135
+  * Round 4: Lost to San Angelo First A/G, San Angelo, TX -10 to 130
+  * Round 5: Won against Orange County Worship Center, Santa Ana, CA 90 to 75
+  * Round 6: Lost to Tacoma Life Center, Tacoma, WA 45 to 250
+  * Round 7: Lost to Grace A/G, Spring City, PA 115 to 135
 * **Round Robin**:
-Round 1: Lost to First A/G, Helena, MT 90 to 175
+  * Round 1: Lost to First A/G, Helena, MT 90 to 175
-Round 2: Lost to Oceanway A/G, Jacksonville, FL 25 to 80
+  * Round 2: Lost to Oceanway A/G, Jacksonville, FL 25 to 80
-Round 3: Won against First A/G, Lexington, NC 130 to 15
+  * Round 3: Won against First A/G, Lexington, NC 130 to 15
-Round 4: Won against First A/G, Elkton, MD 90 to 45
+  * Round 4: Won against First A/G, Elkton, MD 90 to 45
-Round 5: Lost to First A/G, New Philadelphia, OH 100 to 105
+  * Round 5: Lost to First A/G, New Philadelphia, OH 100 to 105
-Round 6: Won against First A/G, Dickson, TN 90 to 70
+  * Round 6: Won against First A/G, Dickson, TN 90 to 70
-Round 7: Lost to First Pentecostal A/G, Ottumwa, IA 20 to 60
+  * Round 7: Lost to First Pentecostal A/G, Ottumwa, IA 20 to 60
-Round 8: Lost to First A/G #2, Lexington, KY 5 to 135
+  * Round 8: Lost to First A/G #2, Lexington, KY 5 to 135
-Round 9: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 45 to 65 Round 10: Lost to Grace A/G, Syracuse, NY 50 to 125 Round 11: Lost to Harvest A/G, Fort Worth, TX 70 to 95 Round 12: Won against First A/G, Montgomery, AL 95 to 35 Round 13: Won against Orange County Worship Center, Santa Ana, CA 110 to 30 Round 14: Lost to Calvary A/G, Elkhart, IN -15 to 130 Round 15: Won against James River, "Light", Ozark, MO 110 to 5 Round 16: Lost to New Life A/G, Ellendale, ND -45 to 105 Round 17: Lost to Evangel A/G, Eau Claire, WI 50 to 65 Round 18: Lost to Grace A/G, Spring City, PA 45 to 210
+  * Round 9: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 45 to 65
+  * Round 10: Lost to Grace A/G, Syracuse, NY 50 to 125
+  * Round 11: Lost to Harvest A/G, Fort Worth, TX 70 to 95
+  * Round 12: Won against First A/G, Montgomery, AL 95 to 35
+  * Round 13: Won against Orange County Worship Center, Santa Ana, CA 110 to 30
+  * Round 14: Lost to Calvary A/G, Elkhart, IN -15 to 130
+  * Round 15: Won against James River, "Light", Ozark, MO 110 to 5
+  * Round 16: Lost to New Life A/G, Ellendale, ND -45 to 105
+  * Round 17: Lost to Evangel A/G, Eau Claire, WI 50 to 65
+  * Round 18: Lost to Grace A/G, Spring City, PA 45 to 210
-Round 19: Lost to Kennebunk Christian A/G, Kennebunk, ME 70 to 110
+  * Round 19: Lost to Kennebunk Christian A/G, Kennebunk, ME 70 to 110
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}